ApolloAuto/apollo/docs/quickstart/apollo_2_5_map_collection_guide.md

 During the map collection, we should ensure the same road can be covered more than five times in the speed below 60KM/h. and take different lanes as far as possible in every cycle.
 After the map collection is completed, the vehicle also needs to circle the ribbon in figure eight for five minutes, and to remain stationary for five minutes.

-3. After the collection is finished, switch off [Record Bag] firstly, and then switch off [GPS], [Camera], [Velodyne] and [Velodyne16].
+3.After the collection is finished, switch off [Record Bag] firstly,and then switch off [GPS], [Camera], [Velodyne] and [Velodyne16].

 ![](images/map_collection_sensor_stop_record.png)

-4. Data Upload
+4.Data Upload

 The collected map data is placed in the /apollo/data/bag/(start time of collection, e.g.,2018-04-14-21-20-24) directory by default, package them as tar.gz compressed file and upload them to the [Apollo Data Official Website](http://data.apollo.auto/hd_map_intro/?locale=en-us).

 ## Map Production Service

-1、Permission Application
+1.Permission Application

 First, you need to register a Baidu account, log into the account, and apply for permission to use map production service (only need to apply once， skip this step if you have already applied).

 ![](images/map_collection_data_request_en.png)

-2、Data Management
+2.Data Management

 Users can create mapping task,upload collection data,manage mapping task, track progress of map production through Map Production Service.

 ![](images/map_collection_data_manage_en.png)

-3、Map Download
+3.Map Download

 When the status is [Published], click the [Published] to download maps.